AlexsLemonade/training-modules/pathway-analysis/setup/README.md

 For the GSEA notebook, we use preranked values (log2 fold change) from the neuroblastoma cell line differential gene expression analysis covered in `RNA-seq/05-nb_cell_line_DESeq2`.
 `05-nb_cell_line_DESeq2` relies on the tximport output produced through the bulk RNA-seq guided exercise (`RNA-seq/04-nb_cell_line_tximport.md`).

 For the GSVA notebook, we use a subset of the OpenPBTA stranded dataset (medulloblastoma samples) that we download and process in `machine-learning/setup`.
+It also depends on a step, performed in `machine-learning/03-openpbta_PLIER.Rmd`, where duplicate gene symbols are collapsed to the row that has the highest mean value.

 ### Data Preparation